 Bahman MahdaviÂ has been building websites and web applications for businesses, communities and nonprofits since 1998.
 Born in Iran and educated in France, Bahman moved to Southern Vermont in 1988, where he lives with his wife and 3 children.
 Bahman has worked as a web developer and programmer over the last 15 years.
 He is skilled in e-commerce and web marketing.
 Bahman will be responsible for setting up the website for GWP, getting the site in all the search engines, and tracking the hits and e-commerce implementation.
 He is fully versed in the business and already familiar with GWPâ€™s mission.
 E-marketingÂ and the new GWPÂ newsletter will be a new and expanded part of his work with the press.Â www.webwerk.com

 Anna Mullen, editor, is a poet and naturalist from the suburban foothills of the North Carolina Appalachians.Â She studied environmental literature at Middlebury College and as a poetry fellow at Bread Loaf Orionâ€™s Environmental Writersâ€™ Conference.
 Anna recently served as Treleven,Â Inc.â€™s writer-in-residence, working on poetic and scientific sketches of their sheep flock in New Haven, Vermont, and now works for a farm nonprofit in Brattleboro.Â She has special love for writings about the sea, speculative fiction, animal consciousness, psychologies of climate change, and queer ecology.
+Anna was a translator for our ASLE award-winning translation of Landscapes With Donkey.

 Caroline Shea, poetry editor, is a poet and MFA candidate at NYU.